wgseligman/GramsSim/README.md

    - When creating the event->vertex->particles structure for an HepMC3 `GenEvent` object, there must be at least one incoming particle to the vertex even though GramsG4 will only process the outgoing particles.
 The program `script/hepmc3-grams-example.cc` demonstrates a work-around.

-   - Of the above formats, `.hepmc3` files are closest to human-readable; `.treeroot` files are the easiest to browse using ROOT.
+   - Of the above formats, `.hepmc3` files are closest to human-readable.

 ### Program outputs